Agriculture

 Propagation

 Seeds are used to propagate papaya commercially.
-Raising seedlings involves using fresh seeds as they lose viability in approximately 45 days.
-Good germination is facilitated by rubbing wood ash on seeds as it removes the mucilaginous coating.
+Raising seedlings involves using fresh seeds, as they lose viability in approximately 45 days.
+Good germination is facilitated by rubbing wood ash onto seeds, which removes the mucilaginous coating.
 3-5 weeks are required for seed germination.
-Aril should be washed off to shorten the process to 2-3 weeks, which also increases the germination percentage.
+Aril should be washed off to shorten the process to 2-3 weeks, thereby increasing germination percentage.
 Damping off is avoided by drying seeds and dusting with fungicide.
-The germination rate is improved by dipping seeds for fifteen seconds in hot water (70°C) and then soaking them in distilled water for 24 hours.
+The germination rate is improved by dipping seeds in hot water (70°C) for 15 seconds, then soaking them in distilled water for 24 hours.
 Sowing should be done from mid-January to February.
-For one hectare, 400 g seeds/250 g hybrid seeds are enough for raising seedlings.
+For 1 hectare, 400 g of seeds/250 g of hybrid seeds are enough to raise seedlings.

 Planting

 The ideal season for planting papaya is February-March or July-September.
-In the Northeast region, where frost is common, planting should be done in February-March.
-After the seedlings have reached 15- 25 cm in height, three seedlings are transplanted in a pit at a spacing of 10-15 cm.
+In the Northeast, where frost is common, planting should be done in February or March.
+After the seedlings reach 15-25 cm in height, three seedlings are transplanted into a pit spaced 10-15 cm apart.
 Within 5 to 6 months, flowering happens, and one bisexual or female plant is retained for every pit.
 The remaining male plants are removed from the pit.
 For pollination purposes, 1 male plant can be retained for every 10 to 15 female plants.

 Fertilizer & Manure

-Papaya grows vigorously after fertilization and manuring.
-Thus, it is essential to apply suitable amounts of fertilizers periodically.
-Three nutrients (Nitrogen, Phosphorus, and Potash) are required for high yield.
 Application of 10 kg of well-decomposed FYM (farmyard manure) is best before planting.
-Maximum yield is ensured with a fertilizer dosage of 200 g Nitrogen, 200 g Phosphorus and 400 g Potash.
+Maximum yield is ensured with a fertilizer dosage of 200 g Nitrogen, 200 g Phosphorus and 400 g Muriate of Potash.
 The fertilizer doses are required at an interval of 50-60 days.
 The first dose should be incorporated after four months of planting.

 Irrigation